moverton99/superremote/docs/copilot-guidelines.md

 ---

+---

+## ♿ Accessibility Standards

+All UI components should meet basic accessibility requirements:

+- Use semantic HTML elements where possible.
+- Ensure buttons, inputs, and interactive elements are keyboard-navigable.
+- Apply ARIA roles or labels where needed (e.g., `aria-label` on drawer buttons).
+- Ensure sufficient contrast for text and icons.
+- Use MUI’s built-in accessibility features (e.g., `aria-controls`, `aria-expanded`, `aria-label` on `IconButton`).

+Design with visual impairments in mind:
+- Large touch targets
+- Clear visual focus indicators
+- Avoid relying solely on color to convey information

 This file may be updated as project conventions evolve.
 Refer to it in future prompts to maintain consistency and quality.